New "Squatter's Rights" Clarification from Court

 Get legal help with adverse possession case

-If you are involved in a dispute about a boundary and someone has made an adverse possession claim against your land, or you want to claim land you have possessed for ten years or more, it is a good idea to seek legal advice as quickly as possible.
+If you are involved in a dispute about a boundary with your neighbour and someone has made an adverse possession claim against your land, or you want to claim land you have possessed for ten years or more, it is a good idea to seek legal advice as quickly as possible.
 Ascertaining whether land is yours or whether you have a claim over it can be complicated.

 If you would like to speak to a specialist property litigator, contact us today to find out how we can help.